 Because of this, Facebook Watch videos tend to see higher sharing and social engagement rates than other platforms.

-Video content marketers should create content that fits into those categories and fosters real-time community discussion.
-Perhaps for the first time, content should be created with the platform in mind first and foremost.
+With that in mind, video content marketers should create content that appeals to their communities and is designed to be shared.
+Content should be created with the platform in mind first and foremost.
 Successful videos on Facebook Watch will encourage and facilitate real-time conversations.

 See How My Agency Can Drive More Traffic to Your Website